-- 2 slices of packaged white bread (with preservatives); 2 slices of home-made or preservative-free white bread; 4 sealable plastic sandwich bags - 1.
-Place the four slices of bread inside of the plastic bags, one slice per bread. - 2.
+2 slices of packaged white bread (with preservatives), 2 slices of home-made or preservative-free white bread, 4 sealable plastic sandwich bags

+- 1. Place the four slices of bread inside of the plastic bags, one slice per bread. - 2.
 Dampen each slice of bread with a few drops of water.
 Seal the bags. - 3.
 Label each bag's bread type and the date. - 4.
 Keep the bread in a dark, warm place. - 5.
 Make a hypothesis about which bread will become moldy first. - 6.
-Looking through the plastic, observe your bread slices every day.
-Do not open the bags. - 7.
+Observe your bread slices every day (through the plastic). - 7.
 Record your data in a notebook. - 8.
-Dispose of the sealed bags properly.
+Dispose of the bags properly.